Michael Wayne ‘Sam’ Murphy

 Mr. Murphy, 62, of Lebanon, passed away April 23, 2018 at home.

 Born Oct.
 8, 1955, he was a certified blaster for the state of Tennessee.
-He loved getting a bang out of life and two stepping to country music.
+He loved getting a bang out of life, playing cards and two stepping to country music.
 His hobbies were finding old ’72-model trucks, car shows, activities with his family, movies and riding his four wheeler.

 He was preceded in death by his mother, Betty Sue Christian; his father, James Ivory Murphy; and brothers, Mark Allen Christian and James “Slim” Murphy.